Characterizations of the projection bands and some order properties of the lattices of continuous functions: Acknowledgements

 \section{Acknowledgements}

 The author wants to express gratitude to Vladimir Troitsky for many valuable discussions on the topic of this paper, and in particular for contributing to the proof of Proposition \ref{dul}.
 Marten Wortel gets credit for bringing the author's attention to the concept of a self-majorizing element.
 The author also thanks Joseph van Name for contributing an idea to the proof of Theorem \ref{main}, as well as Remy van Dobben de Bruyn and KP Hart who contributed Proposition \ref{normal}, and the service \href{mathoverflow.com/}{MathOverflow} which made it possible.
+Finally, the anonymous reviewer provided feedback that helped to improve the exposition.

 \begin{bibsection} \begin{biblist}

 \bib{abr}{article}{ author={Abramovich, Yu.
 A.}, title={A certain criterion of Amemiya for norm completeness of normed lattices}, language={Russian, with English summary}, journal={Vestnik Leningrad.
 Univ.}, number={7 Mat.
 Meh.
 Astronom.
 Vyp.
 2}, date={1973}, pages={150--152, 165}, }